 Getting a Felony Expunged in South Jersey

 People who have been convicted of crimes or disorderly persons offenses understand how the existence of such charges on their record may affect their ability to find the jobs of their choice or enter the professions to which they aspire.
-At the Law Offices of Robert N. Agre, we have helped many clients remove the stigma of a criminal record so that they could enjoy an equal opportunity to compete for the jobs and professions of their choosing.
+At the Law Offices of Agre & St. John, we have helped many clients remove the stigma of a criminal record so that they could enjoy an equal opportunity to compete for the jobs and professions of their choosing.

 If you have been arrested, charged, or convicted of a crime in New Jersey as an adult or as a juvenile, you may be eligible for an expungement of your criminal record.
 The expungement process is the removal and isolation of your criminal or juvenile records on file within any court, correctional facility, or law enforcement agency.
 An expungement would seal any records concerning your apprehension, arrest, detention, trial or disposition of an offense within the criminal or juvenile justice system.
 If you are granted an expungement of your records, your arrest and any related proceedings are considered not to have occurred.